mikalv/awesome-qt-qml/README.md

 * [qml-bootstrap](https://github.com/brexis/qml-bootstrap) - Sweet Qml components inspired from Ionic framework style for mobile and desktop Qt/Qml projects.
 * [StratifyQML](https://github.com/StratifyLabs/StratifyQML) - Stratify Labs UI QML framework inspired by Twitter Bootstrap.
 * [FlatUI-Controls-QML](https://github.com/Druage/FlatUI-Controls-QML) - This is custom made and themed QML controls.
 The controls are made to look and behave just like Flat UI Toolkit.
+* [aqt-stylesheets](https://github.com/Ableton/aqt-stylesheets) - StylesSheets is a library for Qt/QML that allows you to apply CSS stylesheets to QML applications.

 ## Templates
 * [qpm-qt-creator-project-template](https://github.com/benlau/qpm-qt-creator-project-template) - Qt Creator Project Templates with qpm.